ishakarn/causality-llms/README.md

 ## License

-Code: [PLACEHOLDER].
+Code: [Evaluating Causal Reasoning in LLMs: A Case Study in the Challenges of Procedural Generation].
 CLadder data is subject to its own license; see `cladder_interventions/cladder-main/LICENSE`.